hbasold/liacs-theory/_posts/2019-09-04-seminar-basold-week-32.md

 have been described in non-probabilistic programming successfully by using coinductive types and coiteration.
-Vákár et al. recently introduced semantics for a higher-order probabilistic programming language with full recursion in types and programs based quasi-Borel spaces.
+Vákár et al. recently introduced semantics for a higher-order probabilistic programming language with full recursion in types and programs based on quasi-Borel spaces.
 Full recursion allows the introduction of coinductive types, but this comes at the price of losing termination and productivity.